-Vulnerability is shaped by a complex set of primary and secondary factors, which render vulnerability a dynamic phenomenon.
-These factors intertwine in such ways that, especially when looking at 'typical' or 'predefined' vulnerable groups, we need to broaden our understanding of why these groups are vulnerable.
-In this vein, intersectionality become a useful approach to assess vulnerability as a dynamic phenomenon and helps to unveil groups that fall outside the official data, as well.
-From the material analysed through this report, we have understood that the application of intersectionality in studying vulnerability and vulnerable groups is still nascent, mainly due to a difficulty to apply it.
-In this report, we offer an example of a practical way to resonate on intersectionality, as explicated in figure 11.
+Vulnerability is shaped by a complex set of elements, some of them are stable characteristics of a group, while some others are context specific.
+They intertwine in such ways that, especially when looking at 'typical' or 'predefined' vulnerable groups, we need to broaden our understanding of vulnerability.
+In this vein, intersectionality become a useful approach to assess vulnerability as a dynamic phenomenon and helps to unveil groups that fall outside the official data.
+It is important not to generalize or stigmatize, but to approach vulnerability in a dynamic way.